Miicroo/lovelace-vasttrafik-card/README.md

 ## In case of errors

 1. A warning will be printed to the console if any entity id you provide is not attributed to Västtrafik
-2. The sensor updates every 2 minutes, so you will sometimes get `-2 minutes` until departure

 ## Västtrafik updated their designs?